OfflineBot/Schule/Englisch/Northern England.md

 	- Angel of the North:
 		- biggest angel statue in the world
 	- Hadrian's Wall (UNESCO World Heritage):
+		- at the border between Scotland and England
 		- long distance hiking trail
 		- roman forts
 		- beautiful sight